galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 Another option is to estimate these parameters with a tool called **Infer Experiment** from the [RSeQC](https://www.ncbi.nlm.nih.gov/pubmed/22743226) tool suite.
 This tool takes the output of your mappings (BAM files), selects a subsample of your reads and compares their genome coordinates and strands with those of the reference gene model (from an annotation file).
 Based on the strand of the genes, it can gauge whether sequencing is strand-specific, and if so, how reads are stranded.

 > ### {% icon hands_on %} Hands-on: Determining the library strandness
 >
+> 1. **Convert GTF to BED12** {% icon tool %}: First convert the GTF file to BED:
+>    - "GTF File to convert" to `Drosophila_melanogaster.BDGP6.87.gtf`
+>
-> 1. **Infer Experiment** {% icon tool %}: Determine the library strandness with:
+> 2. **Infer Experiment** {% icon tool %}: Determine the library strandness with:
 >    - "Input .bam file" to the STAR-generated `BAM` files (multiple datasets)
->    - "Reference gene model" to `Drosophila_melanogaster.BDGP6.87.gtf`
+>    - "Reference gene model" to the BED12 file from the the step above
 >    - "Number of reads sampled from SAM/BAM file (default = 200000)" to `200000`
 {: .hands_on}

-The tool generates one file with:
+The Infer Experiment tool generates one file with information on:
-- Paired-end or singled-end library
+- Paired-end or single-end library
 - Fraction of reads failed to determine
 - 2 lines
     - For single-end